Explicit formulas for adiabatic elimination with fast unitary dynamics: Result

 The essential part of Proposition \ref{prop2} is to replace, when computing $\mathcal{L}_{s,2}$, the Lindbladian trajectory starting at $(B_{0,k} \bar{\rho}_B)$ by an adjoint Lindbladian trajectory on $B_l$.
 As already noted in \cite{Jeremie}, the latter is often much easier to compute in typical situations.
 For instance, the operator propagation can be computed with little more effort than a classical system, when both $\mathcal{L}_B$ and $B_l$ on subsystem B correspond to a so-called linear quantum system \cite{nurdin2017linear}.

-The strategy followed by these two Propositions serves to address the same major issue in resolving the series expansion \eqref{eq:invariance_general},\eqref{eq:expansions}, namely the inversion (in matrix inverse sense) of the fast dynamics.
+The strategy followed by these two Propositions addresses the same major issue in resolving the series expansion \eqref{eq:invariance_general},\eqref{eq:expansions}, namely the inversion (in matrix inverse sense) of the fast dynamics.
 When pursuing the expansion at higher orders, the main computational issue remains the same, and we can reiterate the same procedure to obtain explicit expressions.

-\begin{propo} Consider model \eqref{eq:model} and the adiabatic elimination expansion of Section \ref{sec:model} with partial trace coordinates.
+\begin{propo} Consider model \eqref{eq:model} and the adiabatic elimination expansion of Section \ref{sec:model} with partial trace gauge.
 Assume that the terms of the series expansion have been computed up to $n-1$.
 Then, for all $n\geq 1$,

 and $\epsilon \mathcal{K}_n$ can be computed with an integral formula similar to \eqref{eq:k1}. \end{propo}

 \begin{proof} The invariance condition at order $\epsilon^n$ writes: